econoalchemist/SeedSigner/02_Software.md

  <img src="assets/software08.png">
 </p>

-Now that you have verified the authenticity of the accompanying `.sha256` file, you can rest assured that sha256 hash value contained within it is in fact the hash value that you should be able to independently generate on the accompanying `.zip` file.
+Now that you have verified the authenticity of the accompanying `.sha256` file, you can rest assured that the sha256 hash value contained within it is in fact the hash value that you should be able to independently generate on the accompanying `.zip` file.
 To generate hash values on files, you can use a convenient freeware hex editor tool called [HxD](https://mh-nexus.de/en/hxd/).

 - In HxD, navigate to `File` > `Open` and select the SeedSigner `.zip` file
 - Navigate to `Analysis` > `Checksums` > `SHA256`